apache/usergrid/docs/user-management/activity.md

 stream must often be routed automatically to subscribers or filtered or counted.

-App services provides an activity entity that is specifically designed for data streams.
+Usergrid provides an activity entity that is specifically designed for data streams.
 An activity is an entity type that represents activity stream actions (see the [JSON Activity Streams 1.0 specification](http://activitystrea.ms/specs/json/1.0/) for more